gcrnet/docs/storage.md

 The default user quota is 50GB hard/soft limits.

+/home/<username>

 ## Project Storage

 Each registered project on the gcrNet receives a project directory that is located on the Data Transfer Node, and accessible on the gcrNet via NFS.
+This storage is provided by a RAID 5 storage group on the DTN with a total of ~30TB available storage.

+/data/project

 ## Scratch Storage

 Scratch space is available to all gcrNet users and is located on the Data Transfer Node.
-This space is comprised of high speed solid state drives for temporary usage.
+This space is comprised of ~5TB high speed solid state drives for temporary usage.

+/data/scratch